 National Drug and Alcohol Facts Week

-In 2017, about 22% of adolescents (ages 12-17) used alcohol, and 12% used marijuana during that past year, according to the National Institute on Drug Abuse (NIDA).
-These teens are more likely to be sexually active and less likely to use contraception than teens who do not drink or use drugs.
+In 2018, 21% of adolescents used alcohol, and 12% used marijuana, according to the National Institute on Drug Abuse (NIDA).
+Teens who drink or use drugs are more likely to be sexually active and less likely to use contraception than teens who do not drink or use drugs.

 Teens often get conflicting or inaccurate information about drugs and alcohol from friends, family, and the media.
 Help our nation’s youth stay safe and reach their goals by setting the facts straight.
 Take part in this year's National Drug and Alcohol Facts Week® (NDAFW), and help SHATTER THE MYTHS® about drugs and alcohol!